Post-IPO Founder Bridges: Lock-Up Regimes Across the US, EU, and APAC.

 Europe: contractual, disclosed, and variable

 Europe, too, has no single harmonised statutory lock-up.
 On the London market, on Euronext, on the German exchanges, and across the other European venues, the lock-up is a contractual undertaking negotiated with the underwriters — commonly in the one hundred and eighty-day to three hundred and sixty-day range, and often longer for the founders and controlling shareholders of a newly-listed company than for financial investors.
-What Europe adds is disclosure: under the EU Prospectus Regulation, the material lock-up arrangements are set out in the prospectus, so the release calendar is a matter of public record from the first day of trading.

 The financing consequence is that European lock-ups are frequently longer and more differentiated than the US norm — a founder may be locked for a year while early investors are free at six months.
 That tiering matters for a bridge, because it changes both when the founder’s own position releases and how the market’s float deepens as other tranches come free.
 The bridge is timed to the founder’s own release, but the calibration takes account of the liquidity that arrives as the earlier tranches unlock.